JetBrains/qodana-cli/README.md

   -p, --profile-path string       Path to the profile file -i, --project-dir string        Root directory of the inspected project (default ".")
       --property string           Set a JVM property to be used while running Qodana using the --property=property.name=value1,value2,...,valueN notation
-  -o, --results-dir string        Directory to save Qodana inspection results to (default ".qodana/results")
+  -o, --results-dir string        Override directory to save Qodana inspection results to (default .qodana/<linter>/results)
       --run-promo                 Set to true to have the application run the inspections configured by the promo profile; set to false otherwise.
 By default, a promo run is enabled if the application is executed with the default profile and is disabled otherwise
   -s, --save-report               Generate HTML report (default true)
       --script string             Override the run scenario (default "default")